MAKE COMPLEX TECHNOLOGY DECISIONS WITH CONFIDENCE.

 projects running over budget with a lack of authenticity/clarity as to why

 poor, generic and stale risk articulation with a lack of clarity on specific mitigation actions and responsibilities

 suppliers who frequently look to shift the blame, are not prepared to take ownership and appear to have forgotten who the customer is

-well-meaning project managers who are unable to furnish you with a strong remediation plan
+well-meaning project managers who are unable to provide a believable remediation plan

-ambiguity around what success looks like with no measureable benefits owned by the business.
+ambiguity around what success looks like with no measureable benefits or business outcomes.

 How can I verify my project is on track?